alextim/astro-lib/packages/astro-sitemap/README.md

   - manage xml namespaces;
   - `lastmod` format option;
   - possibility to add a link to custom xsl.
-- Automatically creates a link to sitemap in `<head>` section of generated pages.
+- Automatically creates a link to sitemap into `<head>` section of generated pages.
 - Flexible configuration: configure the integration with external config, astro.config or combine both.

 Part of the functionality from **astro-sitemap** became an update for the official integration [@astrojs/sitemap](https://github.com/withastro/astro/tree/main/packages/integrations/sitemap) from v0.1.2 to v0.2.0.